Ph.D., The University of Memphis

 As the college's associate dean for strategic initiatives from 2011 to 2015, he was responsible for external relations, marketing/branding, executive education and strategic programs.
 He was involved in strategic planning and innovation and had oversight of many fiscal matters and operations, including technology infrastructure and the physical plant.
 He served as chair of the College of Business Building Program Committee, acting as liaison to university administration and the broader community.

 From 2006 to 2011 serving as chair of the college's Department of Marketing, he worked to enhance private funding, implemented shared governance, established formal faculty evaluation and merit guidelines, created an annual strategic planning process and launched a major in professional sales and a Master of Science in Marketing program.

-Before coming to Florida State, Hartline was an associate professor of marketing at Samford University's Brock School of Business from 1999 to 2001, an assistant professor of marketing at Louisiana State University's E.J Ourso College of Business from 1994 to 1999 and an assistant professor of marketing and advertising at the University of Arkansas at Little Rock's College of Business from 1992 to 1994.
+Before coming to Florida State, he was an associate professor of marketing at Samford University's Brock School of Business from 1999 to 2001, assistant professor of marketing at Louisiana State University's E.J Ourso College of Business from 1994 to 1999 and assistant professor of marketing and advertising at the University of Arkansas at Little Rock's College of Business from 1992 to 1994.

 Melton, Horace L. and Michael D. Hartline (2013), "Employee Collaboration, Learning Orientation and New Service Development Performance," Journal of Service Research, 16 (February), 67-81.

 Melton, Horace L. and Michael D. Hartline (2010), "Customer and Frontline Employee Influence on New Service Development Performance," Journal of Service Research, 13 (November), 411-425.